Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 To know which tram or bus you have to take to go to your destination (and where the stops are) download the 9292 app.
 The app will guide you.

-Now tell me, what do you think about Amsterdam after reading this itinerary?
+Now tell us, what do you think about Amsterdam after reading this itinerary?
 Also, when are you planning to go to Amsterdam?
-I’m curious about your answers!
+We’re curious about your answers!
 Let’s talk!